nielspeen/cubewell/README.md

 Landing:

-Add the block’s cubes to the pit’s grid.
+Add the block's cubes to the pit's grid.
 Trigger layer-checking logic (see step 5).
 Spawn a new block at the top center of the pit.

 Game Over:

-If the new block’s starting position is occupied, end the game.
+If the new block's starting position is occupied, end the game.

 5. Layer Clearing Logic